lucasdiedrich/ojs/README.md

   This is the hard work.
 Take apache as a reference and contact us if you need indications.

 3. Edit build.sh to add your version to the proper variables.
-	For the nginx exemple (over alpine) it should be enough extending the webServers array:
+	For the nginx example (over alpine) it should be enough extending the webServers array:
 	```
 	webServers=(  'apache' 'nginx' )
 	```